 For background information, Scott supplied me with a copy of the notes that rested in plastic sleeves on the display cases.

 From a very young age, the phrase “The Brothers Grimm” has captivated me, and when I see it in my mind’s eye, I visualize the letters G-R-I-M-M in mahogany-inked calligraphy with extravagant loops like twisted roots for the downward swoops of the “r” and double m’s.

 In addition to the distinctive twin m’s, it is possible that the romance of the name is in the word order.
-Whereas “the Grimm brothers” sounds like a family singing act from Nashville, The Brothers Grimm could be the title of an ancient fairy tale that stars two solemn brothers who live in a dark forest cottage and spin tales by a hearth on winter evenings.
+Whereas “the Grimm brothers” sounds like a family singing act from Nashville, The Brothers Grimm could independently serve as the title of an ancient fairy tale that stars two solemn brothers who live in a dark forest cottage and spin tales by a hearth on winter evenings.

 Thank you Martha Scott, Leslie McGrath, and the Osborne Collection for an enriching afternoon in the magical company of the Brothers Grimm!
 Your book house is a jewel worthy of the finest scholars in the land!

 4 replies on “Brothers Grimm in the House in the Woods at the Osborne Collection”

 Thanks for this post — a beautiful exhibit.
 How long will it be there (or is it finished?)

 I have always loved and been haunted by Grimm’s fairy tales.